πΊοΈ Understanding Levels

 - What file extension do Unreal levels use?

-- Persistent levels stay loaded throughout gameplay; streaming levels load and unload dynamically based on proximity or triggers.
+- Persistent levels stay loaded throughout gameplay; streaming levels (or World Partition cells) load and unload dynamically based on proximity or triggers.

-- Settings menu (gear icon) → World Settings.
-You can configure game mode, gravity, kill Z, audio reverb, and more.
+- Window → World Settings (or the Settings gear dropdown).
+You can configure World Partition Setup, game mode, gravity, Kill Z, and more.

 - .umap (Unreal Map)